Rattler RISE

 Placeholder image

-Students live in the same community with professional/student staff, programming, and opportunities dedicated to holistically developing students around their specified area of interest.
+Students live in the same community with professional/student staff and are provided with programming and other opportunities dedicated to holistic development around their area(s) of interest.

 Benefits of participating in Rattlers RISE:

-• Intentional programming, meetings and workshops to train and prepare students for obtaining internships.
+• Intentional programming, meetings, and workshops to train and prepare students for obtaining internships.

 • Specialized leadership and community service opportunities to become engaged and involved on campus and in the community.